leecharlenej/learning-stuff/Web-app/Angular_notes.md

 ### Method 1
 1. Add `<app-project-card></app-project-card>` to _portfolio.component.html_.
 2. Go to _project-card-component.html_ to edit HTML.
-3. To supply different data to the component, use parent-child communication.
+3. To supply data to the component, use parent-child communication.
 In this case, parent = _portfolio.component.html_ and child = _app-project-card_ component.
 Go to _project-card-components.ts_ and use _@Input decorator_.
 Go to _project-card-component.html_ and use _{{}}_ for variable data with single quotes.

-### Method 2: Use Typescript class modal to hold data.
+### Method 2: Use Typescript class modal to hold variable data.
 1. Go to folder _app_, create folder __modals_ and file _project.ts_.
 2. Go to file _project.ts_, add interface and accompanying properties (Strings, arrays etc.) for the variable data.
 3. Go to _project-card.components.ts_, add the interface.